SUI-Components/sui/packages/sui-widget-embedder/README.md

 }
 ```

-Inside your project-level package.json, you must config the library,
+Inside your project-level package.json, you could config the library,

+* alias [OPTIONAL]: create aliases to `import` certain modules more easily or to avoid importing them in production.
-* remoteCdn [OPTIONAL]: the base path of the cdn where your assets will be located.
+* remoteCdn [OPTIONAL] (default: `'/'`): the base path of the cdn where your assets will be located.
-* devPort [OPTIONAL] (DEFAULT=3000): Port where your development server will be listening.
+* devPort [OPTIONAL] (default: `3000`): Port where your development server will be listening.

 ### Page config